Mincent/capstone/capstone_proposal_Mincent.md

 ### Problem Statement

 For reality and accuracy[^hypo] concerns, the target problem of my first stock study is simplified to predict whether the *Adjusted* (for stock splits and dividends) *Closing price* rises or falls.
-The stock price predictor is inputted a certain range of daily trading data and outputs whether the *Adjusted Closing price* rises or falls (might ignore the rare flat cases at the first step) **next to the certain range, i.e., the predicted day is the *next day*, e.g., predicting the last Thursday according to the data of the last Monday to Wednesday.
-The next day is supposed to have the highest correlation and predictability according to the input features**, and suitable to be the basic first step.
+The stock price predictor is inputted a certain range of daily trading data and outputs whether the *Adjusted Closing price* rises or falls (might ignore the rare flat cases at the first step) next to the certain range, i.e., the predicted day is the *next day*, e.g., predicting the last Thursday according to the data of the last Monday to Wednesday.
+The next day is supposed to have the highest correlation and predictability according to the input features, and suitable to be the basic first step.
 This is quantifiable, measurable, and replicable.
 The relevant potential solution are the Classifiers of the [scikit-learn](http://scikit-learn.org/stable/tutorial/machine_learning_map)[^map], e.g., the  [ensemble Gradient Boosting Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html)[^GBC].

 [^map]: ["Choosing the right estimator," *scikit-learn.org*](http://scikit-learn.org/stable/tutorial/machine_learning_map)